 A sale under a power could be a sale by a mortgagee or by a fixed charge receiver.
 The appointment of a fixed charge receiver under section 109 Law of Property Act 1925 (LPA) does not amount to an insolvency for VAT purposes and so the receiver is treated as the agent of the person who granted the charge.
 This is because in Sargent v CCE STC 399 it was held that ‘incapacitated’ in regulation 9 Value Added Tax Regulations 1995 means ‘incapable of carrying on business’.
 Such incapacity results from administrative receivership, liquidation or administration and not from the appointment of a receiver of specific properties.

 The person selling goods under a power of sale must, within 21 days of the sale and whether or not VAT registered, send any VAT chargeable and a statement on Form VAT 833 to the VAT Central Unit showing:

 - his name, address and, if registered, his VAT registration number

 - the name, address and VAT registration number of the taxable person

 - the date of sale

 - the description, quantity and sale proceeds of goods sold at each rate of VAT

 - the amount of VAT charged at each rate

 The seller must send a copy of the Form 833 statement to the taxable person who owned the goods within the same time limit.
 Both seller and taxable person must exclude any VAT chargeable on the sale from their normal returns.
 The seller must also issue an invoice to the buyer of the goods giving the name, address and VAT registration number of the supplier (the business).
-The seller need not be registered to issue the invoice.
-Regulation 13(2) Value Added Tax Regulations 1995 provides that the invoices is treated as a VAT invoice.
+The seller need not be VAT- registered to issue the invoice.
+Regulation 13(2) Value Added Tax Regulations 1995 provides that the invoice is treated as a VAT invoice.